albertasetena/activityreportsportal/README.md

 I built this project when I was undergoing my internship at Quality Control Company (QCC), a division under COCOBOD in 2018 Where I was serving under the Informations systems department.
 This project was given to me to do by the Deputy ISU Manager (Mr. Ohemeng Kwame) as at 2018.
+The System was built using HTML,CSS,Boostrap framework and PHP.